Chart Color Schemes

 Bray Park is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Bray Park's population is estimated at around 10,679 as of Feb 2026.
-This reflects an increase of 408 people (4.0%) since the 2021 Census, which reported a population of 10,271 people.
-The change is inferred from the resident population of 10,651, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 36 validated new addresses since the Census date.
+As of Feb 2026, the population of the suburb of Bray Park (Qld) is estimated at around 10,679.
+This figure reflects an increase of 408 people since the 2021 Census, which reported a population of 10,271.
+The change is inferred from AreaSearch's estimation of the resident population at 10,651 following examination of the latest ERP data release by the ABS in June 2024, and an additional 36 validated new addresses since the Census date.
 This level of population equates to a density ratio of 2,399 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 70.0% of overall population gains during recent periods.
+Overseas migration contributed approximately 70.0% of overall population gains during recent periods, driving primary growth for the area.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Considering the projected demographic shifts, lower quartile growth of national areas is anticipated, with the suburb expected to grow by 226 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 1.9% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Considering projected demographic shifts, lower quartile growth of national areas is anticipated.
+The suburb of Bray Park (Qld) is expected to grow by 229 persons to 2041, reflecting a gain of 1.9% in total over the 17 years.

 Frequently Asked Questions - Population